Our Founding & Leadership

 Habitat Singapore is part of the international Habitat non-profit organisation that seeks to eliminate poverty housing worldwide.
-Convicted that safe and affordable housing-profit prganisation provides a path out of poverty, we have been working alongside low-income communities to increase their access to improved living conditions.
+Convicted that safe and affordable housing provides a path out of poverty, we have been working alongside low-income communities to increase their access to improved living conditions.
 Since 2004, Habitat Singapore regularly sends volunteer teams to build decent and affordable houses across Asia-Pacific.
-Locally, we provide a intensive home rehabilitation programme for vulnerable individuals and families so they can have a safe & sanitary place to call home.
+Locally, we provide an intensive home rehabilitation programme for vulnerable individuals and families so they can have a safe & sanitary place to call home.

 Habitat Singapore's Leadership

 Habitat for Humanity Singapore is very proud to have Mr. S. Dhanabalan (ex-Chairman, Temasek Holdings; ex-Cabinet Minister) as our patron.
 Mr. Dhanabalan is an active Habitat volunteer who participates in Habitat builds and events throughout the year.
 He continues to be a great source of inspiration and wisdom for many Habitat staff and volunteers.